SciSpark/SciSpark/README.md

 ![picture alt](http://image.slidesharecdn.com/jljkdhlxtlgwcyboil6n-signature-c9af2d5a7f730d5a4779821a7bd1f0333657fd7c0430ac7965a5576c08924b8a-poli-150624001008-lva1-app6891/95/spark-at-nasajplchris-mattmann-nasajpl-29-638.jpg?cb=1435104721)
 #Update
-SciSpark can now read Netcdf files from HDFS using SciSparkContext.NetcdfDFSFile by leveraging the binaryFiles function. binaryFiles opens the entire byte array and we use NetcdfFile.openInMemory() to convert the byte-array into a NetcdfDataset object.
+SciSpark can now read Netcdf files from HDFS using SciSparkContext.NetcdfDFSFile by leveraging the binaryFiles function.
+The function binaryFiles opens the entire byte array and we use NetcdfFile.openInMemory() to convert the byte-array into a NetcdfDataset object.

 We want to read Netcdf variables given their offsets, without loading the entire file into memory.
 If any visitors have insights into achieving this, please see the issue titled "Reading variables given offsets from Netcdf".